+Formatted: Font: Not Bold

+Michigan Mission Based Performance Indicator System (MMBPIS) includes domains for access to care, adequacy and appropriateness of services provided, efficiency, and outcomes as required by MDHHS.
 Non-urgent cases are those consumers screened for substance use disorder services but who do not require urgent (immediate) services.

-Peer Support/Recovery Supports are programs designed to support and promote recovery and prevent relapse through supportive services that result in the knowledge and skills necessary for an individual's recovery.
+Office Based Opioid Treatment (OBOT) providers offer outpatient treatment that includes buprenorphine.
+Formatted: Font: Not Bold Opioid Treatment Provider (OTP) providers offer outpatient treatment that includes methadone.
+Formatted: Font: Not Bold Peer Support/Recovery Supports are programs designed to support and promote recovery and prevent relapse through supportive services that result in the knowledge and skills necessary for an individual's recovery.
 Peer Recovery programs are designed and delivered primarily by individuals in recovery and offer social, emotional, and/or educational supportive services to help prevent relapse and promote recovery.
 Program is a generalized term for an organized system of services designed to address the treatment needs of consumers.

-Readiness to Change refers to an individual's emotional and cognitive awareness of the need to change, coupled with a commitment to change.
+Formatted: Highlight Readiness to Change refers to an individual's emotional and cognitive awareness of the need to change, coupled with a commitment to change.
 Dimension 4 of the ASAM-PPC, "Readiness to Change", describes the individual's degree of awareness of the relationship between his or her substance use and/or mental health problems and the adverse consequences, as well as the presence of specific readiness to change personal patterns.
 Recognize, Understand, and Apply is the distinction that the criteria made between an individual's ability to recognize an addiction problem, understand the implications of alcohol and other drug use on the individual's life, and apply coping and other recovery skills in his/her life to limit or prevent further alcohol or other drug use.
 The distinction is in the difference between an intellectual awareness and more superficial acknowledgement of a problem (recognition) and a more productive awareness of the ramifications of the problems for one's life (understanding); and the ability to achieve behavior change through the integration of coping and other relapse prevention skills (application).
 Recovery means a process of change through which individuals improve their health and wellness, live self-directed lives, and strive to reach their full potential.
 SAMHSA states Recovery is built on access to evidence-based clinical treatment and recovery support services for all populations.

-RAS-The Recovery Assessment Scale (RAS) was developed as an outcome measure for program evaluations.
-Based on a process model of recovery, the RAS attempts to assess aspects of recovery with a special focus on hope and self-determination.

-RSA-R means Recovery Self-Assessment Revised.
-It is a validated scale designed to gauge the degree to which programs implement recovery-oriented practices.
-It is a self-reflective tool designed to identify strengths and target areas of improvement as agencies and systems strive to offer recovery-oriented care.
-There are three versions designed for different population groups.

-Reporting Requirements: The PIHP shall collect required reports as identified in provider contracts.
+Reporting Requirements allow the PIHP to collect required reports as identified in provider Deleted: : The contracts.
 Refer to the contract for a list of report due dates and point of contact.
-Reporting requirements are subject to changes based on state and federal requirements.
+Reporting Deleted: shall requirements are subject to changes based on state and federal requirements.